wadeallen3030-dotcom/Gamezone_analysis/README.md

 ### - Data Integrity & Operational Risks:
 A deep dive into the operational data revealed that 1,992 orders contained chronological anomalies—specifically, purchase timestamps documented as occurring after shipping timestamps.
 These errors represent nearly 10% of the total dataset.
 Such inconsistencies pose a risk to future predictive modeling and strategic planning, as they can lead to inaccurate lead-time reporting and skewed performance metrics.
 ### - Recommendations:
- - Resource Optimization: Maintain and strengthen the supply chain for high-margin drivers, specifically 27-inch 4K Gaming Monitors, Nintendo Switch, and PS5 Bundles in the US market.
+ - Resource Optimization: Maintain and strengthen the supply chain for high-margin drivers, specifically 27-inch 4K Gaming Monitors, Nintendo Switch, and PS5 Bundles in the US market on website platform.
  - Expansion Targeting: Redirect resources toward regions and products showing high potential, such as the United Kingdom market and the Ideapad product line, which show promising traction.
  - Portfolio Rationalization: Phase out low-performing accessories, such as gaming mice and headsets, to allow for more focused marketing and inventory investment in core hardware.
  - Trend Replication: Conduct a post-mortem on the marketing and external factors that drove the 2020 surge to develop a repeatable strategy for future peak seasons.